Mod8124/Mod8124/README.md

 - 👋 Hi, I’m @Mod8124
-- 👀 I’m interested in code
+- 👀 I’m interested front-code and some of back-end code.
-- 🌱 I’m currently learning coding, never is enough
+- 🌱 I’m currently practicing and learning coding, never is enough
 - 💞️ I’m looking to collaborate on front end code
 - 📫 How to reach me